 When Could DREAMers Be Deported?
-If Congress Doesn't Hurry, It Could Be Very Soon
+Congress Needs To Hustle

 President Donald Trump has seemingly made it his personal mission to do away with every shred of Barack Obama's legacy in office.
 After the controversial temporary ban on immigrants from majority-Muslim countries, he took on Obamacare.
 After that, he took on environmental regulations.
 And now, Trump is going after DREAMers.
 Last week, Attorney General Jeff Sessions announced that Trump would be ending the Deferred Action for Childhood Arrivals (DACA) program, putting hundreds of thousands of so-called DREAMers (named after the Development, Relief and Education for Alien Minors Act) at risk for deportation.
 So, when could DREAMers be deported?
 Unfortunately, it could be as soon as next spring.